 You don't have to live stressed out and exhausted.

 Last year, I was working with Jill* who was going through a divorce.
-After 20 years of marriage her husband decided he was done and had found someone else.
-Jill was left with 3 children and no idea who she was or what came next.
+After 20 years of marriage, her husband decided he was done and had found someone else.
+Jill was left with three children and no idea who she was or what came next.
 Jill and I did a lot of work helping her figure out what she needed and who she was.
 As Jill was going through all these changes and making a lot of decisions she never had to make before, her Little One would come out frequently.
 She started paying attention to her Little One, noticing when she would come out (usually after a conversation with her ex or when she had to take charge of a situation).
-Gradually she started talking to her Little One in a gentle way and as Jill developed her own confidence in her decisions and skills her Little One became less and less powerful.
-Jill said to me “I think I have been living most of my life letting Little Jill make the decisions from a place of an 8 year old rather than Adult Jill” I agreed with her and I think many of us let our Little One (our insecurities, our fears, our anger) control our lives.
+Gradually she started gently talking to her Little One, and as Jill developed her confidence in her decisions and skills, her Little One became less and less powerful.
+Jill said to me “I think I have been living most of my life letting Little Jill make the decisions from a place of an 8-year-old rather than Adult Jill.”
+I agreed with her, and I think many of us let our Little One (our insecurities, our fears, our anger) control our lives.

 *names and details have been changed to protect confidentiality